IBM/Multi-GNN/README.md

 # Multi-GNN
-Multi-GNN architectures for Anti-Money Laundering.
 This repository contains all models and adaptations needed to run Multi-GNN for Anti-Money Laundering.
+The repository consists of four Graph Neural Network model classes ([GIN](https://arxiv.org/abs/1810.00826), [GAT](https://arxiv.org/abs/1710.10903), [PNA](https://arxiv.org/abs/2004.05718), [RGCN](https://arxiv.org/abs/1703.06103)) and the below-described model adaptations utilized for financial crime detection in [Egressy et al.](https://arxiv.org/abs/2306.11586).
+Note that this repository solely focuses on the Anti-Money Laundering use case.

 ## Setup
 To use the repository, you first need to install the conda environment via